Abadrausar/Rubble-/other/Rubble Readme.txt

 Why Another Raw Generator?
 ==============================================

-Blast has a lot of power and advanced fetures that let you do all kinds of things while still remaining compatible with most if not all other Blast addons.
-Rubble on the other hand is much more minimalist, Rubble allows you to make many things with a minimum of fuss but has far less in the way of compatibility hand holding.

-Which is the best depends on exactly what you want, Rubble for simple and fast, Blast for maximum compatibility and power.

-Basicly I just wanted something that allowed me to do most of the things I could do with Blast, but with less fuss.
+Blast is too... narrow.
+It allows you to do all kinds of stuff but is too hard (for me) to extend.
+Basically I just wanted something that allowed me to do most of the things I could do with Blast, but with less fuss.

+Of course if you know Perl and don't want to learn Raptor (Rubble's scripting language) you will be in the same situation I was in with Blast, just in reverse ;)

 ==============================================
 Install: